 There are two basic sheet pan styles, each designed for different applications.

-- Full size sheet pans: Full-size sheet pans measure 18 x 26 inches and are only for use in commercial ovens, as they do not fit in residential ovens.
+Full-size sheet pans measure 18″ x 26″ and are only for use in commercial ovens, as they do not fit in residential ovens.

-- Half size sheet pans: Half-size sheet pans measure 18 x 13 inches and fit in some residential ovens, but it can be a tight squeeze.
+Half-size sheet pans measure 18″ x 13″ and fit in some residential ovens, but it can be a tight squeeze.

-- Quarter size sheet pans: Quarter-size sheet pans measure 9 x 13 inches and are typically found in residential settings, though they can also be used in small, commercial countertop ovens.
-These sheet pans are also great for smaller batches or specialty items in a commercial setting as well.
+Quarter-size sheet pans measure 9″ x 13″ and are typically found in residential settings, though they can also be used in small, commercial countertop ovens for small batches or specialty items.

-- Aluminum sheet pans: Aluminum is durable and a great conductor of heat, creating an evenly-heated baking surface.
+Aluminum sheet pans are durable and great conductors of heat, creating an evenly-heated baking surface.
 However, acidic foods react with these sheet pans in such a way that added amounts of aluminum can get into the food.
-It is still safe to eat, but is not recommended as it changes the taste.
+It is still safe to eat, but it may change the taste of food.

-- Aluminized steel sheet pans: Aluminized steel is steel that has been dipped in an aluminum coating.
+Aluminized steel sheet pans are steel that has been dipped in an aluminum coating.
 Aluminized steel provides the best of both worlds – better conductivity than steel, and stronger durability than aluminum.

 Some sheet pans come with a non-stick coating so that you do not have to use butter or shortening when baking.
 Non-stick pans are convenient for this reason; however, the coating does not last forever.
 Teflon and other non-stick coatings peel off, especially when used with metal utensils.
 Many chefs bake with a parchment paper lining as an alternative to Teflon, butter or shortening.